-Between May 15-17 in 2015, a whopping 26 tornadoes were confirmed in the Texas, Oklahoma, Louisiana area.
-One of those hit the small town of Van, TX, near Tyler.
+Between May 15-17 in 2015, a whopping 26 tornadoes were confirmed in the Texas, Oklahoma, and Louisiana area.
+One of those hit the small town of Van, TX.
 It injured 46 people and killed an elderly couple, who was found still holding their dogs several blocks away.

 “It was pretty chaotic,” he said.
 “Everything was being put in place for the following day.
 We finally received an assignment in the morning and started doing search and rescue.”